Some Useful Tips for Your Resume

 - Writing the resume for yourself – Think about the very reason a company has a job opening…they have a problem they need someone to solve.
 They’re behind the times in social media and their marketing efforts are falling on deaf ears, they’re growing faster than their salespeople can sell (an excellent problem to have!) or they need to create a new product to better compete in a changing marketplace; you get the idea.
 If you focus on writing a resume that speaks to how your skills and experience will help solve their problem, you’re speaking their language.

 - Leaving out the numbers – If an employer is comparing two resumes side by side and each candidate has identical experience, education, and formatting but one resume includes accomplishments or results, guess which one is going to get the phone call?
 It’s a simple difference between “Increased sales in my region” and “Increased sales by 45% in my region in 2009”.
 You increased sales?
 By 45%?
-During the height of the recession?
 That candidate is worth talking to.
 In sales?
 Where you in the top 10% of sales in your company?
 Did you negotiate and close a huge deal?
 And there are plenty of accomplishments to highlight outside of sales- be creative.
 In operations?
 By how much did you increase efficiency or reduce spending, etc.?
 In lighting design?
 Did you win an award for a building you designed, complete a project ahead of schedule or under budget, etc.?
 An engineer?
 Did you complete your project ahead of schedule or under budget, did you win a patent, did your product outsell the forecast in its first year, etc.?

 - Being afraid to brag – Any opportunity to designate how you set yourself apart from your colleagues is beneficial.
 If you were chosen to work on big-name projects or accounts, include that information.
 If you were promoted quickly-say so.
 If a hiring authority has decided to hire someone with “5 years of experience,” you need to demonstrate what you did with those 5 years that sets you apart from the pack.